IMSA WeatherTech SportsCar Championship

 The IMSA WeatherTech SportsCar Championship is the flagship series of the International Motor Sports Association (IMSA).

-The WeatherTech Championship features four classes of racing split between two prototype classes: Daytona Prototype international (DPi) and LMP2, and two GT classes: GT Le Mans (GTLM) and GT Daytona (GTD).
-The GT Le Mans class is open to any tire manufacturer, while Michelin is the exclusive provider for DPi, LMP2 and GTD.
-DPi and GTLM generally feature all-professional lineups while LMP2 and GTD require a gentleman driver within their lineups.
+The WeatherTech Championship features four classes of racing split between two prototype classes: Grand Touring Prototype (GTP), LMP2, LMP3 and two GT classes: GT Daytona Pro (GTD PRO) and GT Daytona (GTD).
+Michelin is the exclusive provider for GTP, LMP2, LMP3, GTP PRO and GTD.
+GTP and GTD PRO generally feature all-professional lineups while LMP2, LMP3 and GTD require a amateur driver within their lineups.

 The series runs 12 events per season in the United States and Canada, although not every class races at every event.
 Additionally, some WeatherTech Championship teams also have the opportunity to race at the 24 Hours of Le Mans in June.

-Examples of prototype cars include the Cadillac, Acura and Mazda DPis.
-Examples of GT cars include the Corvette C8.R, Porsche 911 RSR-19, BMW M8 GTE, Acura NSX GT3, Lamborghini Huracán GT3 and more.
+Examples of prototype cars include the Acura, BMW, Cadillac and BMW.
+Examples of GT cars include the Corvette C8.R GTD, Porsche 911 GT3 R (992), BMW M4 GTE, Acura NSX GT3, Lamborghini Huracán GT3 EVO2 and more.

 Teams run with at least two drivers and for the four endurance races, the Michelin Endurance Cup, can add a third and/or fourth driver.
 The Michelin Endurance Cup is a “championship within a championship” that features four races that include 52 hours of racing.
 These races are the Rolex 24 At Daytona, Mobil 1 Twelve Hours of Sebring, Sahlen’s Six Hours of The Glen and Motul Petit Le Mans (10 hours).

 IMSA MICHELIN Pilot Challenge